Joanna KeelMay 22, 2024

 Attract

 Career sites should be easy to find and make a great first impression.
-Career site content showcases who the company is, what it cares about, where it's going, and how it maintains relationships with employees — ultimately it should enable candidates to connect with your employer brand.
+Career site content showcases who the company is, what it cares about, where it's going, and how it maintains relationships with employees.
+Your career site should be aligned with your employee value proposition (EVP) and your brand as a whole.

 Resource: Career Site Essentials: How UScellular Connects with Top Talent

 Keeping career site content up-to-date is simple with a Content Management System (CMS).
-With a CMS, your organization can easily create, edit, and publish content like new open roles, upcoming events, user-generated video content, and employee testimonials.
+With a CMS, your organization can easily create, edit, and publish content like new open roles, upcoming events, , and employee testimonials.

 Branding should also extend to external sites where your company might have a presence, like social media profiles and job boards.
 One key point?
 It should be consistent wherever your company's name or information may appear.